 Attention Deficit Disorder ADD or Attention Deficit Hyperactive Disorder ADHD is a condition frequently diagnosed in children due to a wide range of problems with inattention and impulsiveness.
 Around 11% of children in the US are diagnosed with either ADD or ADHD, which mostly relates to the delayed development of self-management skills.
 Let’s explore the most effective ADHD parenting that will help children thrive.

-All young children are naturally active, impulsive, easily distracted and, at times, can be uncooperative.
+All young children are naturally active, impulsive, easily distracted and can be uncooperative.
 So how do you know if your child has a problem?

 ADHD might be considered if the behaviors: